JuliaPraxis/Naming/guides/preference.md

      &nbsp; | &nbsp; | [SASSScripts](https://gitter.im/JuliaPraxis/SASSScripts)

 &nbsp;
-&nbsp;&nbsp;
-     Click the easiest to see and quickest to read.
+     Click the one that is easiest to see and quickest to read.
-&nbsp;&nbsp;
-     That links to the room in Gitter for recording that preference.
 &nbsp;
-&nbsp;&nbsp;
      Type "yes&thinsp;↵" for gitter to record your preference.
 &nbsp;
  &nbsp;